-Education A systematic process aimed at developing knowledge, skills, and other capabilities within individuals.
-It includes "training."
+Education Systematic process aimed at acquiring and developing knowledge, skills, and other capabilities within individuals, a process that is typically but not exclusively conducted in academic environments.

-Education is a systematic learning process whereby individuals develop capabilities considered desirable by society.
+Education is a systematic learning and development process whereby individuals develop capabilities considered desirable by society.
 Education is usually characterized by the growth of an individual's mental and practical abilities, as well as maturing in attitude, resulting in an enhanced ability of the individual to function and contribute to society, in either specific or non-specific contexts.
-While often conducted in academic environments, education also includes systematic learning processes in other environments, such as on-the-job and off-the-job training.
 Education is, by nature, somewhat planned and structured and therefore excludes casual, unsystematic learning and developmental processes.

 Engagement partner The partner or other person in the audit organization who is responsible for the engagement and its performance, and for the audit report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.
-Explanation: